 Mentok Kangri is found in Ladakh, a region of northern India that forms the borderland with Pakistan and China/Tibet.
 In the past the region was called “Little Tibet” and what is now know as Tibet was “Greater Tibet”.
 Ladakh means The Land of Passes, and it is well named.
 Politically, it is an area in a state of constant alertness.
 This is due to the never-ending conflicts in Kashmir and the Karakoram border between China and Pakistan.

 After acclimatising and sightseeing in the capital Leh (3500m) we visited some of the areas' unspoiled Buddhist monasteries, setting off into the heart of this remote area.
 During the summer months nomadic herders and rare animals can be found inhabiting them.
 The wolf and kiang (wild ass) can be seen year round.
 In this area porters are not used to carry gear, instead it's ponies or mules.
 They cope brilliantly with the conditions, whether it is altitude, rocky terrain or river crossings.
-We coped less well than all of them.
+We coped less well with all of them.

 After a week of inspirational trekking crossing many high passes and camping in remote valleys, the Yalung Naula Pass (5400m) was reached.
 From here the first views of the glowing azure blue, 20-kilometre long lake Tso Morari can be seen.
 It is a truly beautiful sight, famously changing with the colour of the sky and whose surface frequently reflects the image of one of the higher peaks in the area, Lungser Kangri (6600m).
 The proximity to the Chinese border of Lungser Kangri means it is sadly closed to climbers and trekkers.